Horse64/hvm.horse64.org/3RDPARTYLICENSES.md

 runtime form, and therefore any programs made with HVM or Horse64.
 Any such software however could included strongly altered, or not at all.

-Also, please see Spew3D and commonmark license files in addition.
+Also, please see Spew3D license files in addition.

 To see these easily, use `horp license .` in a HVM repository folder for a more complete listing.
 Using `horp license .` in your own